tomaskala/website/content/posts/cryptopals-set-3/index.md

 My solutions can again be found on [GitHub](https://github.com/tomaskala/cryptopals).

+# Lessons learned

+We continue in learning how broken block ciphers can be.
+Then we learn how a block cipher can be converted into a stream cipher.
+Finally, we learn to be very careful around randomness in cryptography.

+- Don't use block ciphers in the CBC mode, the ciphertext can be decrypted by utilizing API or timing side-channels ([Challenge 17](#challenge-17httpscryptopalscomsets3challenges17)).
+- Any block cipher can be converted into a stream cipher by using the CTR mode of operation, though this isn't the only possible mode ([Challenge 18](#challenge-18httpscryptopalscomsets3challenges18)).
+- If you use a stream cipher, you must never reuse the nonce to encrypt multiple messages.
+This would allow the attacker to decrypt the messages if they know, guess or can analyze something about their contents ([Challenge 19](#challenge-19httpscryptopalscomsets3challenges19), [Challenge 20](#challenge-20httpscryptopalscomsets3challenges20)).
+- Use a high-entropy randomness source.
+Even a cryptographically-secure random generator cannot save you if the attacker can bruteforce the entropy source ([Challenge 22](#challenge-22httpscryptopalscomsets3challenges22), [Challenge 24](#challenge-24httpscryptopalscomsets3challenges24)).
+- Don't use non-cryptographically-secure random generators for cryptography.
+Their operations can be reversed and their state cloned given enough output.
+This allows the attacker to generate exactly the same secrets as we would ([Challenge 23](#challenge-23httpscryptopalscomsets3challenges23)).
+- Although it is technically possible to use a random generator's output as a keystream, don't do it ([Challenge 24](#challenge-24httpscryptopalscomsets3challenges24)).

 # [Challenge 17](https://cryptopals.com/sets/3/challenges/17)

 We will implement a famous attack that completely destroys the CBC mode of operation, which we have started breaking in the [previous set](/posts/cryptopals-set-2).